Help us spread the word about overdose prevention

 Data sources

-- Oregon Health Authority data reports: This includes OHA state health plans, prescribing guidelines, data dashboards and reports.
+- Oregon Health Authority data reports(Link is external): This includes OHA state health plans, prescribing guidelines, data dashboards and reports.

-- CDC’s State Unintentional Drug Overdose Reporting System (SUDORS): Comprehensive drug overdose death data provides collected from death certificates and medical examiner/coroner reports (including scene findings, autopsy reports, and full postmortem toxicology findings).
+- CDC’s State Unintentional Drug Overdose Reporting System (SUDORS)(Link is external): Comprehensive drug overdose death data provides collected from death certificates and medical examiner/coroner reports (including scene findings, autopsy reports, and full postmortem toxicology findings).

-- Oregon-Idaho High Intensity Drug Trafficking Area Program (HIDTA) Threat Assessment: Publishes an annual analysis of drug trafficking and related activities in Oregon and Idaho to provide information for the development of counter-drug strategy.
+- Oregon-Idaho High Intensity Drug Trafficking Area Program (HIDTA) Threat Assessment(Link is external): Publishes an annual analysis of drug trafficking and related activities in Oregon and Idaho to provide information for the development of counter-drug strategy.